 The American Craftsman home has been an elegant fixture in American suburban home design since the early 20th century, but its history was rooted much earlier.
-The first Craftsman homes in America were built in the 1890s as a response against the overbearing ornateness of Victorian architecture, which was prevalent then.
+The first Craftsman homes in America were built in the 1890s to respond to the overbearing ornateness of Victorian architecture, which was prevalent then.

-Today, the American Craftsman is a symbol of America’s independence from European architectural conventions.
-Woodbridge Home Exteriors, your siding and window replacement authority, shows you how to get its look using siding.
+Today, the American Craftsman symbolizes America’s independence from European architectural conventions.
+Woodbridge Home Solutions, your American-made windows authority, shows you how to get its look using exterior siding.

 Craftsman homes are unique, but they have several defining characteristics.
 Among these design philosophies are dark-colored siding and a low-pitched gable roof with pronounced, overhanging eaves.